Managed IT Support

 - Provide ITS with physical access to supported systems.

-MDS responsibilities in support of this agreement include:
+MITS responsibilities in support of this agreement include:

 - Ensure managed hosts meet standards established by UT policies, including acceptable use and security mandates.